Nikolina1307/Nikolina1307/README.md

 * 🔭 I’m currently working on:

   * Searching for opportunities to apply my expertise in developing and optimizing modern statistical models and analytics applications to drive data-driven decision-making.
-  * Expanding my portfolio with more projects involving SQL, Python, and Machine Learning.
+  * Expanding my portfolio with more projects involving SQL, Python, and machine learning.

 * 🌱 I’m currently learning Python and diving into the world of machine learning!